katitek/Code-Combat/1_Kithgard_Dungeon/014-The_Prisoner/readme.md

 When you attack something by name, be sure to include the quotes around the name (this is how you specify a String) and be sure to capitalize the names correctly.

 Depending on your weapon and your strategy, you may have to attack the ogre more than once.

+_First, solve the problem.
+Then, write the code. - John Johnson_